Adrian Holmes (boxer): Personal life and death

 Holmes was the second youngest of five boys.
 After his boxing career concluded, Holmes found employment as a stock and station agent for Elders.

 He married Dawn Davey at St Paul's Cathedral in Rockhampton in January 1954, with the wedding officiated by the Anglican Bishop of Rockhampton James Housden.

 During their marriage, the couple had three sons and two daughters.
 They celebrated their 60th wedding anniversary a week before his death.

-Holmes died at the age of 87 in Buderim, Queensland reation Centre on 8 February 2014.
+Holmes died at the age of 87 in Buderim, Queensland Creation Centre on 8 February 2014.